A1eksMa/A1eksMa/README.md

 I'm a logistical engineer and enthusiastic programmer in my daily life.

-Currently, I'm fulltime employed, but I'm open for a collaborating in a free time.
+Currently, I'm fulltime employed, but I'm open for any collaborating in a free time.

 My interests includes web performance (backend), databases and data analysis.